 Complex.
 This is the first time South Bend has hosted this Major Fast Pitch

 National Championship.
-Its only the second time this event has been held
+It’s only the second time this event has been held

 in Indiana.